oleksandr-dubrov/bluetube/README.md

     ; enter your device ID in the line below deviceID=YOUR_RECEIVER_DEVICE_ID

-If *bluetooth.cfg* was not found, then please create it manually.
+If *bluetooth.cfg* is not found, then please create it manually.

 5 Run.
 ------
-In order to run the script you can start the *bash* script:
+In order to run *bluetube* you can start the command:

     ./bluetube

-Alternatively, you can start the Python script directly:
+Alternatively, you can start the Python script directly from the blutube directory:

     python bluetube.py

 6 Command user interface.
+TODO PASTE NEW HELP
 -------------------------
 The command user interface is a composition of options: